+SEARCH CRITERIA

+Search within the Publication Catalogue

+Q

+Category

+Choose one or more options

+Year

+All years v

+Media type

-Search within the Publication Catalogue a Category Choose one or more options All years Media type Choose one or more options Show only free
+Choose one or more options

-titles
+now only free

 Free and paid ▼

-To place an order, please visit the Bookstore
+To place an order, please visit the Bookstore "

 Listing 1 - 171 of 171 Results

 Go to source search page

 Access Management: Synthesis of Practice

 PTM-AMSP-E

 This report includes the findings of an in-depth literature review of technical and local resources from across Canada, a case study review, a series of interviews with agencies and municipalities, and a survey of practitioners.
 While the foundations of many locally used resources are rooted in the Transportation Association of Canada (TAC) Geometric Design Guide for Canadian Roads(GDG) Chapter 8 principles, adaptations are commonly made to align access management practices to local contexts.
 While the review confirmed that the guidance in Chapter 8 was generally comprehensive, there were several emerging practices that warrant further consideration in a future update to Chapter 8.
 These practices include the following topics, discussed in more detail in this report:

 Intersection functional area (interchanges and roundabouts)

 Access spacing by classification and context

 Strategies to reduce or consolidate accesses

 Multimodal integration

 Safety evaluation of access management strategies

 In addition, the results of the surveys and interviews identified several additional areas of potential updates to Chapter 8, including a number of overlapping areas:

 Safety considerations

 Type of context and locational attributes

 Multimodal integration

 Operational requirements

 Navigation

 Download the free PDF

 Media type: PDF

 2024

-Free

-Emerging Practice Briefing: Continuous Sidewalks and Bike Paths EPB-CSBP-E Continuous sidewalks and bike paths prioritize pedestrians and cyclists over turning motor vehicles at crossings of local streets.
+Continuous sidewalks and bike paths prioritize pedestrians and cyclists over turning motor vehicles at crossings of local streets.

 The designs of continuous sidewalk and bike path treatments in Canada have varied, and this briefing provides a synthesis of the techniques used and lessons learned.
 It also identifies several examples and references.
 It is important to note that continuous sidewalks and bike paths are already used widely at residential and commercial driveway crossings and laneways.
 However, the purpose of this document is to specifically address their use at the intersection of two public rights-of way, where at least one is a local street.

 This briefing does not represent technical guidance.

-Download the free PDF Media type: PDF Download 2023 Free
+Download the free PDF

+Media type: PDF Download 2023

+Free

+Free